mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 #### Phpstan

-As a starting point to adapt Phpstan rules for your code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/`.
+As a starting point to adapt Phpstan rules for your code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/` or to the root of your project and change `CI_QA_CONFIG_PHPSTAN`.

 ##### Ignore errors

-To ignore some errors as false positive for Drupal, create a `ignoreErrors:` section in your phpstan.neon file.
+To ignore some errors as false positive for Drupal, create a `ignoreErrors:` section in your `phpstan.neon` file.

 Ignore errors that are not in your code will still trigger errors because of unmatched, uncomment `reportUnmatchedIgnoredErrors: false` to ignore unmatched ignored errors.